Today I am sharing Tune hotel klia2 review aka Terminal 2 in Kuala Lumper.

 I opened the door and wallah, neat bed with towel flowers greeted me.
 2 bottles of water, clean bathroom, shower, TV and more than enough wardrobe space.
 I checked it all and most of all, I liked how compact and clean the room was.
 The shower was hot, and the WiFi was free & reliable.
 And they had air-conditioned something appreciating once stepping out of the airport into the VERY humid night air.

 You can also watch more videos of tune hotels under here.

 Every piece of pieces of furniture was unique and especially the main installation as shown above.
-It is a site-specific sculpture constructed from used aeroplane turbine parts by Marvin Chan.
-I also loved the hanging lightbulbs and collection of indoor plants that gave the fresh feeling and happy vibes.
+It is a site-specific sculpture constructed from used airplane turbine parts by Marvin Chan.
+I also loved the hanging lightbulbs and the collection of indoor plants that gave the fresh feeling and happy vibes.

 Not forgetting the comfy bed and pillows, clean room and 24 hours open grab & go.

-Thank you Tune hotels for super convenient stay.
+Thank you Tune hotels for a super convenient stay.
 All opinions are my own.